dylan-romansky/resume-site/README.md

 After that a Terraform configuration will be made

+The entire thing will be deployed to a cloud provider

-Then finally the whole deployment process will be set off every time I push new changes to the remote repo thanks to Jenkins
+Then finally a CI/CD pipeline will be put into place so that any time I push an update from here, it gets deployed simultaneously to the cloud provider I end up choosing

 I will then be using tools such as Prometheus and Graphana to learn how to monitor the health of my